When is Worzel Gummidge on TV? What’s it about? Who’s in it?

 Episode two is known as ‘The Green Man’, concerning the creator of scarecrows who’s dismayed to find that Worzel is associating with people.

-The 2 episodes had been penned by Criminal himself, who stated, “I’m thrilled to be again working with the BBC and plenty of members of the Detectorists workforce to deliver Worzel Gummidge to a brand new technology of viewers and reintroduce him to outdated mates.
+The 2 episodes had been penned by Criminal himself, who mentioned, “I’m thrilled to be again working with the BBC and plenty of members of the Detectorists group to carry Worzel Gummidge to a brand new technology of viewers and reintroduce him to previous buddies.

 “Adapting Barbara Euphan Todd’s books into these two films has been a joy and I’ve completely fallen for her charming, irreverent scarecrow.”